Peeragogy/Peeragogy.github.io/introduction.md

 Pierce has been maintaining a spreadsheet under the heading “survey” in our Google Drive.

-Developing a really accessible DIY tool-kit {#developing-a-really-accessible-diy-tool-kit .unnumbered}
+Developing a really accessible DIY tool-kit
 ===========================================

 A short “workbook” containing interviews and some activities follows